Application for trail-o punching and timed control operation

 Selecting Resources/Targets

-• This dialog appears in several situations where a resource (for data input or output) is to be chosen.
-If you are a marshal or a competitor, you will typically use it just once, to select the location of event data provided by organizers.
+• This dialog appears in several situations where a resource (for data input or output) nust be selected.
+If you are a marshal or a competitor, you will typically use it only once to select the location of the race data provided by organizers.

 • The resource can be located in various places:

-• If the resource is on a web server, you should enter the URL address (except the case of servers ant.yq.cz, top.yq.cz and preoresultat.se whose URL is known).
-Besides the address, the event ID is usually also required.
-If the server supports this function, you can download the list of events (using the button with the magnifier icon) and select the proper one by clicking on a particular list item.
+• If the resource is on a web server, you should enter the URL address (except for servers top.yq.cz, ant.yq.cz, and preoresultat.se, whose URLs are known).
+Besides the address, the race ID is usually required.
+If the server supports this function, you can download the list of races (using the button with the magnifier icon) and select the correct one by clicking a corresponding list item.

-• If the resource is on a device connected via Bluetooth you will need to switch Bluetooth on and pair the devices.
-ANT will bring up the appropriate system setting dialog.
+• If the resource is on a device connected via Bluetooth, you will need to switch Bluetooth on and pair the devices.
+ANT will open the appropriate system settings dialog.

 • For HTTP uploads, you can specify a timeout to prevent an extremely long wait in case of network problems.